Quantum interferometers: principles and applications: HOM interferometer

 In this section, we consider the multi-frequency model with arbitrary joint spectral amplitude, with the setup shown in Fig.\,\ref{11HOMarbitrary}(a).
 In this model, we can calculate HOM interference using joint spectral amplitudes, as shown in Fig.\,\ref{11HOMarbitrary}(b1-c5).
 The two-photon state from the SPDC process can be described as

-where $\omega$ is the angular frequency; $\hat a^\dag$ is the creation operator and the subscripts $s$ and $i$ denote the signal and idler photons from SPDC, respectively; $f(\omega _s ,\omega _i )$ is the two-photon spectral amplitude (also called joint spectral amplitude) of the signal and idler photons.
+where $\omega$ is the angular frequency; $\hat a^\dag$ is the creation operator and the subscripts $s$ and $i$ denote the signal and idler photons from SPDC, respectively; $f(\omega _s ,\omega _i )$ is the two-photon spectral amplitude (also called joint spectral amplitude) of the signal and idler photons, which can be arbitrary.

 The field operators of detector 1 (D1) and detector 2 (D2) are given by $\hat E_1^{( + )} (t_1 ) = \frac{1}{{\sqrt {2\pi } }}\int_0^\infty {d\omega _1 } \hat a_1 (\omega _1 )e^{ - i\omega _1 t_1 } $ and $\hat E_2^{( + )} (t_2 ) = \frac{1}{{\sqrt {2\pi } }}\int_0^\infty {d\omega _2 \hat a_2 (\omega _2 )} e^{ - i\omega _2 t_2 }$.
 After the delay $\tau$ and the BS transformation, the mode operators are given by $\hat a_1 (\omega _1 ) = \frac{1}{{\sqrt {2} }}[\hat a_s (\omega _1 ) + \hat a_i (\omega _1 )e^{ - i\omega _1 \tau } ]$ and $\hat a_2 (\omega _2 ) = \frac{1}{{\sqrt {2} }}[\hat a_s (\omega _2 ) - \hat a_i (\omega _2 )e^{ - i\omega _2 \tau } ]$.
 Therefore, the detector field operators can be written as